What is a commercial invoice (and how to raise one)

 - Wrongly assuming your goods qualify for free trade.
 If you incorrectly label your goods as eligible for duty-free treatment, you’re committing fraud.
 This can have consequences for both you and your customer, as they may incur extra charges on delivery of the goods.
 For more details, head over to GOV.UK’s trade agreements page.

 Top Tip: To ensure you always have the correct information at hand for your invoices, put in place a finely-tuned process.
-To help, we’ve put together a guide for how to streamline your invoice process ⏳
+To help, we’ve put together a guide on how to streamline your invoice process ⏳

 What to do if your commercial invoice has a mistake?